ShoppersON Terms of Service

 5.1.
 Fees.
 Customer agrees to pay the fees for the Services as set forth on the Order Form (“Fees”).
 The price stated for the Services excludes all applicable taxes and currency exchange settlements, unless stated otherwise.
 Customer is solely responsible for ensuring payment of applicable taxes or other charges.

 5.2.
 Activation Fees.
-Customer agrees to pay the fees for all direct mail pieces or other additional services ordered through the Dashboard.
+Customer agrees to pay the fees for all direct mail pieces or other additional services ordered.

 5.4.
 Payment.
 Customer agrees to provide a payment method to pay the charges for the Services.
 By providing Clarivoy with a payment method, Customer (i) represents that Customer is authorized to use the payment method that it provided and that any payment information is true and accurate; (ii) authorizes Clarivoy to charge Customer for the Services using Customer’s payment method; and (iii) authorizes Clarivoy to charge Customer for any Services ordered by Customer.
 As specified in the Order Form, Clarivoy may bill Customer (a) in advance; (b) at the time of purchase; (c) shortly after purchase; or (d) on a recurring basis for subscription Services.
 Customer must pay any invoices within thirty (30) days.
 Customer agrees to keep its payment information up to date.